1st July, 2015

 These tax codes are already setup in your MYOB accounting software, so you can start using your file straight away.
 There are also a number of other tax codes already in there for those of you in the motor vehicle industry or wine industry so you don’t need to worry about the complex rate calculations.

 Tax tables relate to the amount of income tax (otherwise known as PAYG withholding) applied to your employees’ wages for each and every payroll you process.
 The tax tables are all inclusive of income tax, the Medicare levy and any HELP debt and the idea is that by having the right tax tables in your accounting system, you won’t be over-taxing your employees or worse under-taxing them so they won’t get any nasty surprises when they lodge their tax returns.

-In MYOB Essentials, a pure cloud accounting product, the team at MYOB automatically updates these tables in the background for you so when you do your first payroll for the new financial year it will always be correct.
+In MYOB Business accounting software, a pure cloud accounting product, the team at MYOB automatically updates these tables in the background for you so when you do your first payroll for the new financial year it will always be correct.

 For a better understanding on how the tax tables work, here’s a great blog by Amanda Gascoigne that explains it beautifully.